-“The economics department at Boise State has cultivated a faculty that, above all else, values intellectual curiosity,” said David Shin, economics graduate class of ’21 and winner of the Schwarzman Scholar class of ’23.
+“The economics department at Boise State has cultivated a faculty that, above all else, values intellectual curiosity,” David Shin, economics graduate class of ’21 and winner of the Schwarzman Scholar class of ’23.

 Boise State offers two paths to an undergraduate degree in economics: 1) a bachelor of arts (B.A.), which includes economics and elective courses in social sciences; 2) a bachelor of business administration (B.B.A.), which includes economics and standard business courses.

-Degrees offered by the Department of Economics are:
+Degrees Offered by the Department of Economics are:

 - Bachelor of Arts in Economics